Setting up a basic web server

 -

-Create a dedicated fallback default host configuration
+Create a dedicated fallback default Web page

 The objective is to ensure that one of the dedicated websites does not inadvertently become the default page.